 Harmful bacteria are linked to tooth decay and gum disease.
 If your oral hygiene is poor, these are the consequences.
 On the other hand, if your oral routine is strong, you will have no problems.

-If you’re seeking advice on how to reduce bacteria inside your mouths, follow these tips:
+If you’re seeking advice on how to reduce bacteria inside your mouths and create more healthy bacteria, follow these tips:

 Change Your Diet

 Harmful bacteria are formed from what goes inside your mouth.
 This also goes for your diet.
 If your diet comprises high-levels of sugar, you’re attracting bad bacteria.
 This and sugar combine together to build acid, damaging your gums and teeth in the process.
 Candy, soda and wine are examples of high-levels of sugar.
 Whilst you may brush your teeth after consuming sugar, you’re still at risk of tooth decay because sugar will have begun penetrating on your teeth, opening the door to damage.

 Smoking damages health, as we all know.
 This also means damage to your teeth and gums.
 Smoking harms your microorganisms, causing bacteria build-up.
 The more you smoke, the more you damage your immune system.
 This reduces its chance to fight off harmful bacteria and opens the door for tartar and gum disease.
 Read here to learn more about how smoking can damage your teeth.

 Eat Organic Foods Containing Calcium